Fixed protection

 Type of protection | LTA reduction | Maintains the LTA at* |

-The trade-off is that:
+The trade-off was that:

 Eligibility